open5e/open5e/source/monsters/tome-of-beasts/X/xhkarsh.rst

 is unaware of the xhkarsh’s presence, but can make a DC 18 Wisdom (Insight) check once every 24 hours to notice the presence of the xhkarsh.
-This effect lasts until the xhkarsh ends it or the target’s fate is restored by a dispel evil and good spell or comparable magic.
+This effect lasts until the xhkarsh ends it or the target’s fate is restored by a :ref:`srd:dispel-evil-and-good` spell or comparable magic.
 A creature becomes immune to this effect for 24 hours when it succeeds on the saving throw to resist the effect or after the effect ends on it for any reason.
 A single xhkarsh can seize up to four strands at the same time.

-**Invisibility.** The xhkarsh turns invisible until it attacks or casts a spell, or until its concentration ends.
+**Invisibility.** The xhkarsh turns :ref:`srd:invisible` until it attacks or casts a spell, or until its concentration ends.
 Equipment the xhkarsh wears or carries becomes invisible with it.